 Mastery in client service and consulting requires direct involvement and deep technical expertise in the usage of models and modeling platforms by the clients or on behalf of clients to fulfill business requirements.
 It likely involves extensive experience in one of more of the following areas: training; workflow design; issue identification, investigation, and resolution; interpretation and application of model results; and / or completing modeling projects on behalf of clients.
 It must include management or extensive oversight of teams supporting clients or executing projects for a large number of clients across a wide swath of the user community.

 If you have direct experience and believe you possess mastery in the client service and consulting category, please check the box below, and seek to demonstrate your mastery via descriptions of experience, examples of work product(s), level of ownership or oversight for work product(s), and professional references who can verify competencies and / or prior supervision.
-If you do not have direct experience and do not possess mastery in the category, please describe how you interacted with your colleagues working in these areas, how your work fed into or built off work done in these areas, and demonstrate your understanding of the importance of client service and consulting in delivering catastrophe models and software to the user community.
+If you do not have direct experience and do not possess mastery in the client service and consulting category, please describe how you interacted with your colleagues working in these areas, how your work fed into or built off work done in these areas, and demonstrate your understanding of the importance of client service and consulting in delivering catastrophe models and software to the user community.